GovTechSG/seed-documentation/known-issues.md

 4. When prompted, enter your device password and click **OK**.
 5. Click **Install and Relaunch** to install the downloaded latest version of Cloudflare WARP.
 6. Repeat steps 1-2 and confirm if the latest Cloudflare version is installed on your GMD.

+## Issue 3

+**Users may experience issues while accessing or loading Slack**

+These users may experience intermittent connectivity issues while trying to accessing Slack over the internet.

+**Workaround**

+Upgrade to the latest version of Cloudflare WARP to see if it resolves this issue.
+To know how to upgrade to the latest Cloudflare WARP client, see the instructions listed in [Issue 2](#issue-2).